openhealthcare/openhealthcare.org.uk/source/_posts/2015-06-18-how-to-run-a-hackday.md

 That's reasons 1, 2 and a little bit of 4.

-You might be looking to build the cross-disciplinary skills of your teams, introducing people to Digital ways of working, thinking and approaching problems, you might be looking to provide concrete examples of products and services alligned with your policy goals - understanding that showing is more powerful than telling.
+You might be looking to build the cross-disciplinary skills of your teams, introducing people to Digital ways of working, thinking and approaching problems, you might be looking to provide concrete examples of products and services aligned with your policy goals - understanding that showing is more powerful than telling.
 Whatever your reason is, make sure you can explain it clearly so that you remain focussed on that throughout.

 ### What do you need to do?